juju/docs/src/en/developer-resources.md

 ## resource-get

-There is a charm command that will fetch the resource from the Juju controller or the Juju Charm store called `resource-get`.
-The `resource-get` command returns a local path to the file for a named resource.
+The charm command `resource-get` will fetch a resource from the Juju controller or the Juju Charm store.
+The command returns a local path to the file for a named resource.

-If `resource-get` for a resource has not been run before (for the unit) then the resource is downloaded from the controller at the revision associated with the unit's service.
+If `resource-get` has not been run for the named resource previously, then the resource is downloaded from the controller at the revision associated with the unit's service.
 That file is stored in the unit's local cache.
-If `resource-get` *has* been run before then each subsequent run syncs the resource with the controller.
+If `resource-get` *has* been run before then each subsequent run synchronizes the resource with the controller.
 This ensures that the revision of the unit-local copy of the resource matches the revision of the resource associated with the unit's service.

 The path provided by `resource-get` references the up-to-date file for the resource.
-Note that the resource may get updated on the controller for the service at any time, meaning the cached copy *may* be out of date at any time after you call `resource-get`.
-Consequently, the command should be run at every point where it is critical that the resource be up to date.
+Note that the resource may get updated on the controller for the service at any time, meaning the cached copy *may* be out of date at any time after `resource-get` is called.
+Consequently, the command should be run at every point where it is critical for the resource be up to date.

 ```sh
 # resource-get software